hetznercloud/hcloud-cloud-controller-manager/docs/explanation/provider-id.md

 # Provider ID

-The provider ID is a unique identifier of a machine assigned to a Kubernets Node object.
+The provider ID is a unique identifier of a machine assigned to a Kubernetes Node object.
 It enables cloud providers to link Kubernetes Nodes with their underlying infrastructure.
 In Kubernetes, this ID is specified under `spec.providerID` in the Node specification.
 The Hetzner Cloud Controller Manager sets this value during node initialization.

 In the Hetzner ecosystem, the following provider ID formats are used: